 For all questions regarding new loans and the lending policies of Umpqua Bank, please contact your branch office.

-Friday, January 16, 2009 and have not been paid you do not have a claim against the Bank of Clark County.
+If you or your company provided a service or product, leased space, furniture, or equipment to the Bank of Clark County after Friday, January 16, 2009 and have not been paid you do not have a claim against the Bank of Clark County.
 Please follow your normal billing procedures by providing an invoice as instructed.

-Receiver: Bank of Clark County
+FDIC as Receiver for Bank of Clark County

 1601 Bryan Street